Milford Sound Walks Guide

 When stopping to take photos on the road to Milford Sound, you’re sure to see a New Zealand Kea bird, or Alpine Parrot.
 Kea’s can’t fly and are not shy at all.
 They are very loud birds too.
 Don’t feed them or let them jump on your car, they’ll tear it apart, literally.

-Safety in Fiordland National Park on the Milford Track – be prepared
+Safety in Fiordland National Park – be prepared

-Choose a walk that suits your fitness and experience, in the details of each walk you’ll find the fitness level required.
-Fiordland National Park is not a place to muck around with, especially if you’re planning a longer walk.
+Choose a walk that suits your fitness and experience.
+Fiordland National Park is not a place to muck around, especially if you’re planning a long walk.

 Follow the Outdoor Safety Code: